 What is a buck-boost converter?

-The buck-Boost converter is a combined dc/dc converter.
+The buck-boost converter is a combined dc/dc converter.
 Here the output voltage can be higher or lower than the input voltage.
 By controlling two PWM the output can be controlled.
 The basic diagram for the buck-boost converter is:

 Buck-Boost converter